jyothi31-ar/Mini-Project/README.md

 **CONCLUSION**

-Best accuracy and F1 score were achieved through parameter tuning with NAIVE BAYES.
+Best accuracy and F1 score were achieved through parameter tuning with SUPPORT VECTOR MACHINE.